itsmerosu/bixa/README.md

 #### Production Environment
-Information shown below was last updated in December 2024 and may not be accurate.
+The information shown below was last updated in December 2024 and may not be accurate.

 - [Mailtrap](https://mailtrap.io/):
   - Email Testing Environment (500 emails/month free)